Boatmen of Thessaloniki: Origins and etymology

 Slavi Merdzhanov (1876 - 1901), Bulgarian anarchist and founder of Gemidzhii group.

 The group draws its roots from the Bulgarian anarchist movement which grew in the 1890s, and the territory of Principality of Bulgaria became a staging-point for anarchist activities against the Ottomans, particularly in support of Macedonian and Thracian liberation movements.
 The Boatmen of Thessaloniki was descended from a group founded in 1895 in Plovdiv and called "Macedonian Secret Revolutionary Committee", which was developed in 1898 in Geneva into a secret, anarchistic, brotherhood called "Geneva group".
 Its activists were the students Mihail Gerdzhikov, Petar Mandzhukov and Slavi Merdzhanov.
-They were influenced by the anarcho-nationalism, which emerged in Europe, following the French Revolution, going back at least to Mikhail Bakunin and his involvement with the Pan-Slavic movement.
+They were influenced by the anarcho-nationalism, which emerged in Europe, following the French Revolution, going back at least to Russian anarchist Mikhail Bakunin and his involvement with the Pan-Slavic movement.
 The anarchists in the so-called "Geneva group" of students played key roles in the anti-Ottoman struggles.
 Nearly all of the members who founded the Committee in Geneva were natives from Bulgaria.
 Despite being of non-Macedonian descent, they espoused supranational Macedonian identity, emancipated from the pan-Bulgarian national project.
 Their motto was: No gods, no masters.
+The group established relations with Russian émigré circles, thus being close to followers of Bakunin.
+It also communicated with other anarchist circles through Geneva.

 In 1899, Merdzhanov moved to the Bulgarian school in Thessaloniki, where he worked as teacher and sparked some of the graduates with anarchist ideas.
 In 1900, Petar Mandzhukov also resided in Thessaloniki, where had a contact with the Gemidzii and they were influenced by his anarchist ideas, especially those relating to methods of terrorist struggle.
 The first meetings of the group took part in 1899 with the purpose of forming a revolutionary terrorist group with aim of changing international public opinion in the matter of the freedom of Macedonia and Adrianople Thrace through urging the social conscience of the oppressed.
 The group is found in published works with several names: "The boatmen of Thessaloniki", the "Crew", or the "Gemitzides", form of the Ottoman word for "boatman".
 At their start, they had a different name, the "Troublemakers", gürültücü.
 The name "boatmen" was due to "leaving behind the everyday life and the limits of law and sail with a boat in the free and wild seas of lawlessness."
 Their new slogan became "we will spend ourselves", i.e. we will die in the name of the freedom of the people.